z-esmaily/guided_grounded_instructpix2pix/README.md

 GroundingDINO: You can find instructions for the official installation on the [GroundingDINO GitHub page](https://github.com/IDEA-Research/GroundingDINO).

-To simplify the setup, we also provide a pre-configured folder available for download [here](https://drive.google.com/drive/folders/18NinD0UIj6bYACu_MOESuf1OE3WR4uBr?usp=sharing) This folder is provided under the original Apache 2.0 License.
-Please place it in the root directory
+To simplify the setup, we used below instructions:

+ 	pip install --upgrade pip setuptools wheel
+	pip install groundingdino-py

 SAM Model: You can find instructions for downloading the SAM model from the [Segment Anything Github page](https://github.com/facebookresearch/segment-anything).
 Once downloaded, you must put its path in sam_path in external_mask_extractor.py.

 You will also need to install the following dependencies:

-	# Install GroundingDINO, Spacy and Segment Anything
+	# Install Spacy and Segment Anything
-	python -m pip install -e GroundingDINO python -m spacy download en_core_web_sm
+ 	python -m spacy download en_core_web_sm
 	pip install segment-anything